Loss of License From Traffic Violations

 - 1-year if you have 8 or more convictions within a 24-month period.

-Given these potential consequences to your insurance and license, it pays to hire a Minnesota traffic violations attorney to help negotiate a positive resolution that will hopefully mitigate any of these potential consequences.
+Given these potential consequences to your insurance and a loss of license, it pays to hire a Minnesota traffic violations attorney to help negotiate a positive resolution that will hopefully mitigate any of these potential consequences.